adrfig966/JekyllPortfolio/index.md

 # Who I am

-I am a programmer and artist based out of the Coachella Valley, a region in Southern California.
-I have a formal education in Computer Science (BS).
-However, of the many things this field encompasses, web development is naturally the most appealing.
-I have yet to work a professional position in web development but I do spend quit a bit of time working on small projects (like this site) to keep my skills up.
-As of recent, I have been reading about JAM stack sites.
-Building this site was my introduction and it seems appealing as opposed to using WordPress, for smaller sites of course.
-In regards to art, I've been a traditional artist most of my life.
-The mediums I use the most are ink, pencil, and acrylic.
-I am also an experienced penman and have been into lettering since a young age.
-I'd like to put up pictures of these works sometime soon but I have to think of a layout that will fit good with how inconsistent the photos are.
-I've put up my Illustrator work however, something which I've been spending a lot of time with lately.
-I enjoy coming up with fictitious logos and such.
-If you're interested in not having my logos be fictitious, or you want to give me a job, please keep reading.
+I am a programmer and artist based out of the Coachella Valley, an area of Southern California.
+I have experience in general purpose languages, such as C++ and Python.
+However, my focus resides mainly in web development.
+The **Code** page has some examples of projects I've made.
+I've mainly worked using React as a front-end and NodeJS as a server.

+Besides programming, I also enjoy making traditional art and doing graphic design using Adobe Illustrator.
+You can find some examples of my work on the page labeled **Illustrator**.
+I will likely make a separate site for traditional art in the future.
 # Contact/Work

 I am currently looking for a full time position.
 I am also available for freelance web/logo work.
-Use the link below to send me a message and we'll be on our way!
+If you are interested, use the information below to send me a message and we'll be on our way!